NeoCharge logo

 Bottom Line

-Most switching issues are resolved through the steps above, particularly the factory reset and firmware update.
-The Smart Splitter is designed to be highly reliable, and when issues occur, they're typically related to settings or temporary software glitches rather than hardware failures.
+Most switching issues are resolved through the steps above, particularly the factory reset, firmware update, and sensor calibration.
+The Smart Splitter is designed to be highly reliable, and when issues occur, they're typically related to settings, calibration drift, or temporary software glitches rather than hardware failures.

 If you've completed all troubleshooting steps without success, our support team has additional diagnostic tools to identify and resolve the issue quickly.
 Don't hesitate to reach out - we're here to ensure your Smart Splitter works perfectly for years to come.